FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 Strategic Policy Committee (SPC) meetings will be held during

-the intervening months of October, December, February, April--- 13
+the intervening months of October, December, February, April
+---
+13

 and June.
 A schedule of meetings to be drawn up on an